jidongbsu/cs333/labs/mitnick/README.md

 This screenshot shows these two commands:
 ![alt text](lab-mitnick-retries.png "changing retry limits")

-**Explanation**: these two commands are saying, do not reset the tcp connection, unless one party of the connection has tried syn more than 50 times; do not reset the tcp connection, unless one party of the connection has tried syn-ack more than 50 times.
+**Explanation**: these two commands are saying, do not reset the tcp connection, unless one party of the connection has tried *syn* more than 50 times; do not reset the tcp connection, unless one party of the connection has tried *syn-ack* more than 50 times.

-step 5. turn on wireshark on the attacker's VM and start capturing. also, sanity check - make sure there is no such a file called /tmp/xyz on the server machine - as our ultimate goal in this lab is to create such a file.
+step 5. turn on wireshark on the attacker's VM and start capturing. also, sanity check - make sure there is no such a file called **/tmp/xyz** on the server machine - as our ultimate goal in this lab is to create such a file.

-This screenshot shows, at this moment, there is no such a file called /tmp/xyz on the **server** machine.
+This screenshot shows, at this moment, there is no such a file called **/tmp/xyz** on the **server** machine.
 ![alt text](lab-mitnick-sanity-check.png "sanity check")

 ### Attacking steps:

-All the attacking steps are performed on the attacker's machine.
+All the attacking steps are performed on the attacker's machine. **WARNING**: any moment during the attacking steps, you notice a RESET packet in wireshark, you know you are on the wrong track, and you need to reboot the victim server VM and go back to step 3 - redo step 3, step 4, and then you can continue from step 6.

 step 6. create the first TCP connection.